Try our New Bulk Scan Feature - AVAILABLE NOW!

 • Precision: PPV = TP / (TP + FP) - Not used

-So what should and should not be considered AI content.
-As “cyborg” writing combining humans and AI assistants rise what should and shouldn’t be considered AI content is tricky!
+So, what should and should not be considered AI content?
+As “cyborg” writing combining humans and AI assistants rises, what should and shouldn’t be considered AI content is tricky!

 Some studies have made some really strange decisions on what to claim as “ground truth” human or AI-generated content.

-In fact, there was one study that used human-written text in multiple languages that were then translated (using AI tools) to English and called it “ground truth” Human content.
+In fact, there was one study that used human-written text in multiple languages that was then translated (using AI tools) to English and called it “ground truth” Human content.

 Source…